infopluscommerce/infoplus-swift-client/README.md

 ### Developer's Home Page
 https://www.infopluscommerce.com/developers/
 * This site gives you an overview of the Infoplus API.
-* Check it out to get a general understanding of the API and for quick steps on getting started.
+* Get a general understanding of the API and quick steps on getting started.

 ### Infoplus API Reference Site
 http://developers.infopluscommerce.com/